-- 1. What is ultimately the source of the employer's authority?
-In other words, why exactly is it that the employee accepts to be directed when non-alienable assets (i.e., human capital) cannot be traded? - 2.
-What happens to the notion of authority in the sense of Coase and Simon if the employer does not possess full knowledge of the employee's action set (i.e., the actions that he can take when uncertainty is resolved), so that the employee can take actions about which the employer has no knowledge? - 3.
-What happens to the notion of authority if the employee is better informed than the employer with respect to how certain tasks should (optimally) be carried out?
-In the works of Coase and Simon, there is an implicit assumption that the employer is at least as well informed, and presumably better, about the efficiency implications of alternative actions. - 4.
-What happens to the notion of authority if employees control knowledge assets that are "within their heads" and which may give them substantial bargaining power?
+This contractually agreed upon right to "direct the other factors of production" is, of course, authority.
+Much debate in economics has concerned the sources of authority (e.g., Alchian and Demsetz 1972; Cheung 1983; Hart 1995).
+In other words, why exactly is it that the employee accepts to be directed when human capital cannot be traded?
+However, in Hayekian settings, other questions - which have been much less discussed - are just as pertinent.
+Thus, if in Hayekian settings, the employer does not possess full knowledge of the employee's action set (i.e., the actions that he can take when uncertainty is resolved), or if the employee is better informed than the employer with respect to how certain tasks should (optimally) be carried out, or if employees control knowledge assets that are "within their heads" and which may give them substantial bargaining power, what happens to the Coasian notion of authority as direction?
+It is easy to conclude that under these circumstances,